ad3002/PyExp/README.md

 settings = AbstractExperimentSettings()
 settings.as_dict().keys()
 >>> ['files', 'folders', 'other', 'config']
+# or
+print settings.get_as_dict()
 ```

-Each subclass of AbstractExperimentSettings must have three dictionaries (files, folders, other) that keepproject's filenames, foldernames, and other parameters needed for workflow execution.
+Each subclass of AbstractExperimentSettings must have three dictionaries (files, folders, other) that keep project's filenames, foldernames, and other parameters needed for workflow execution.

 <a name="_exp"/>
 ## Class for experiment description